 Newly Released – 2021 Risk Report

-We are proud to announce that we are currently working on our Annual Risk Report entitled, Risk 2021: Navigating through the Geopolitical Whirlpools of Tomorrow.
+We are proud to announce that we our Annual Risk Report entitled, Risk 2021: Navigating through the Geopolitical Whirlpools of Tomorrow is out now.
 This report will explore the various threats, risks and challenges that are impressed upon tomorrow’s geopolitical landscape.
 It will look into the uncertainties associated with the ever-changing nature of global politics especially in unprecedented times like this.

 Latest publication launch – Crossing the Geopolitical Rubicon: Assessing the Risks in a post-COVID Age

 We are excited to launch our newest publication in collaboration with KCL International Relations Today!
 The report aims to discuss the different risks associated with a post-COVID political future in different regions.
 Contributors will use regional geopolitics as a base for their articles and link them with other forms of risk i.e., financial risk, political risk, environmental risk.

 KCL Geopolitical Risk Society is the only student society dedicated solely to intelligence and political, security, environmental and financial risk at King’s College London and is one of the only society’s of its type in the UK.

 Our aim is simple.
 To educate GPRIS members on how political and security risks affect business, NGOs, investors, and society at large.
 From the ramifications of human rights violations in Xinjiang on sales of tech start-ups in Silicon Valley to the impact of extreme temperature variations in the Peruvian Andes on coffee prices in UK supermarkets, geopolitical risk is all around us in today’s increasingly interconnected world.